 The app has 2 main safety features, the eCrumbs and Lock Screen.

 The eCrumbs is your live updated system.
 You set up the activity and fill in a few details so that you have the ability to live track.

 - Stationary Alert - As described below if you stop moving for 5 minutes, the app will start an audible 60 sec countdown.
 If you don't cancel it then the chosen contacts will be sent a text message.

-You have the option to turn these one of off so you can either have a tracked run with no stationary alert or turn off tracking and ONLY use the stationary alert.
+You have the option to turn these on or off so you can either have a tracked run with no stationary alert or turn off tracking and ONLY use the stationary alert.
 Pretty nifty!

 Once you've set up your eCrumbs and Stationary alert, you'll select "Next" and it'll take you to this screen...

-Once you select "Start eCrumb" you'll see the screen above.
-You're eCrumb contacts will also get a text message that you began your activity!
+Once you select "Start eCrumb" you'll start your activity.
+You're eCrumb contacts will get a text message that you began your activity!
 When your done you just slide the red arrow button and your contacts will get a text saying you have completed your workout.

 Note: For this mode, in the app settings menu you can select "battery saver" mode which will slow the rate at which updates are sent.
 When you battery is at 50% it'll slow the location update to once every 4 sec and when your battery is at 25% it'll slow to every 6 sec.

-The other, simplier, and less costly from a data usage perspective is the Lock Screen set up.
-Basically the app helps you set up some data and let's you save out a static image that you can make your phone's lock screen.
+The other, simplier, and less costly (from a data usage perspective) is the Lock Screen set up.
+Basically the app helps you set up some data and let's you save a static image that you can make your phone's lock screen.
 Pretty handy!

-Similar to the physical Road ID bracelets and shoe add-ons, you set up a few contacts and some basic info (allergies, medical conditions or other info is recommended).
+Similar to the physical Road ID bracelets and shoe add-ons you can wear, you set up a few contacts and some basic info (allergies, medical conditions or other info is recommended).
 You then select "Preview" and check that everything is accurate and displaying correctly. if everything looks good, select "Save" and you get the below tutorial on how to set up the image as your lock screen.
 Pretty nifty, cheap and a great way to keep yourself safe!